department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - Social Security number: Use this capitalization per Merriam-Webster (do not cap "number").
 - Stand Down: Capitalize when referring to the homeless event.
 - substantially gainful employment
+- survivors: use "qualified survivors."
 - Survivors’ and Dependents’ Educational Assistance program (also called Dependents’ Educational Assistance program).
 Both terms can be shortened to DEA.

 ### T

+- terminal illness: a sickness that can't be cured and that will likely result in the person’s death within a short period of time.
+- trauma: an injury or deeply disturbing experience.
 - TSGLI: Servicemembers' Group Life Insurance Traumatic Injury Protection

 ### U